 What to Expect

-- Dependent upon topic and room assignment, session rooms will either be set theater-style or a mix of classroom and theater.
-Peer-to-Peer session rooms will be set in rounds.
+- All interest session rooms will be set up theater-style.
+Peer-to-peer session rooms will be set in rounds.
 All rooms will have microphones, a screen, and a projector.
 Please note that presenters must supply their own laptop.

 - All presenters and moderators must register and pay to attend the conference.

 - Presenters should plan to provide session handouts in advance, to be distributed online to conference attendees.